JLBLine/WODEN/docs/sphinx/testing/cmake_testing/calculate_visibilities.rst

 check that the real XX and YY visibilities have value, and ensure all other visibility information is zero.

+For FLOAT compiled code, the absolute tolerance threshold on values is set to 1e-5, and 1e-8 for DOUBLE compiled code.

 ``test_calculate_visibilities_edabeam.c``
 *********************************************
 Runs exactly the same tests as ``test_calculate_visibilities_gaussbeam.c``, but